Fact-checked

 • Headache, malaise.

-If you ignore the symptoms of the disease, the granuloma can take a chronic form and grow into a jaw cyst.
-In this case, a dense capsule is formed in the mouth in which are dead tissues, dead bacteria and actively multiplying microbes.
+If the symptoms of the disease are ignored, the granuloma can become chronic and develop into a jaw cyst.
+In this case, a dense capsule forms in the mouth, which contains dead tissue, dead bacteria and actively multiplying microbes.

-The root canal granuloma is an inflammatory disease that affects the roots of the teeth.
-With this disease, a purulent capsule forms in the root of the tooth, which contains purulent fluid from the dead cells and bacteria.
-The main danger of this pathology is that there is no significant symptomatology.
-This makes it difficult to determine the disease in the early stages and leads to severe consequences in the future.
+Granuloma of the tooth root is an inflammatory disease that affects the roots of the teeth.
+With this disease, a purulent capsule is formed in the root of the tooth, which contains purulent fluid from dead cells and bacteria.
+The main danger of this pathology is that there are no pronounced symptoms.
+This makes it difficult to identify the disease in the early stages and leads to serious consequences in the future.

 Diagnostics

-Diagnosis of tooth granuloma is a complex process, which is best performed with specialized dental offices.
-Most often, with a preventive examination, it is not possible to identify the granuloma.
-Therefore, dentists are based on the symptoms of the patient, which would indicate the growth and suppuration of the tumor.
+Diagnosis of dental granuloma is a complex process that is best performed in specialized dental offices.
+Most often, granuloma cannot be detected during a preventive examination.
+Therefore, dentists rely on the patient's symptoms, which would indicate the growth and suppuration of the tumor.

 Treatment

-Treatment of the granuloma of the tooth is carried out by surgical and therapeutic methods.
-The therapeutic method of treatment involves the use of antibiotics and sulfonamide drugs that affect the infection.
-Such treatment prevents the progression of the granuloma and allows to keep the teeth in integrity.
-If the tooth began to deteriorate, then the therapeutic treatment will restore it with modern methods of prosthetics.
+Treatment of dental granuloma is carried out by surgical and therapeutic methods.
+The therapeutic method of treatment involves taking antibiotics and sulfanilamide drugs that affect the infectious lesion.
+Such treatment prevents the progression of granuloma and allows you to keep your teeth intact.
+If the tooth has begun to deteriorate, then therapeutic treatment will allow you to restore it using modern prosthetic methods.

-Surgical treatment of tooth granuloma involves the installation of special drainage, which facilitates the outflow of pus.
-Drainage will help to remove pus and leave a healthy tissue intact.
-If the cause of the granuloma is periodontitis, there are cracks on the tooth, and on the gums of the pocket, the treatment is performed by dissecting the cysts and removing the contents.
-And for a tooth with such treatment, the forecast is extremely unfavorable.
+Surgical treatment of dental granuloma involves the installation of a special drainage system that facilitates the outflow of pus.
+Drainage will help remove pus and leave healthy tissue intact.
+If the cause of the granuloma is periodontitis, cracks have appeared on the tooth, and a pocket has formed on the gum, then treatment is carried out by dissecting the cyst and removing the contents.
+Moreover, the prognosis for the tooth with such treatment is extremely unfavorable.

-Whether it is possible to cure granulomas of a tooth - a question which interests all who has collided or faced with the given disease.
-Answer immediately - it can be cured, but treatment depends on the degree of development or neglect of the disease.
-As a result, the treatment may consist in the removal of the tooth or operation on the gum.
+Is it possible to cure dental granulomas?
+This is a question that interests everyone who has encountered this disease.
+We will answer right away – it can be cured, but the treatment depends on the degree of development or neglect of the disease.
+As a result, treatment may involve tooth extraction or gum surgery.

-When the pathology starts, the patient develops a purulent flux.
-Purulent flux is a purulent edema that causes painful sensations.
-If to speak the medical language, then the flux is an odontogenic periostitis.
-If you do not start to treat the flux, then very soon the pus will go to the maxillofacial bone.
-As soon as a patient with similar problems presses on the tooth or eats solid food, often there is severe pain, which is often accompanied by swelling and fever.
+When the pathology is neglected, the patient develops a purulent gumboil.
+A purulent gumboil is a purulent swelling that causes painful sensations.
+In medical terms, gumboil is odontogenic periostitis.
+If you do not start treating the gumboil, then very soon the pus will go to the maxillofacial bone.
+As soon as a patient with such problems presses on a tooth or eats hard food, severe pain often occurs, which is often accompanied by swelling and elevated body temperature.

-With a tooth granuloma, dentists recommend that you immediately seek medical help.
-The doctor will cut the gum with the cyst and put the drainage for the outflow of pus.
-From 3-4 days it is necessary to walk with drainage and take antibiotics.
-If you do not treat the tooth granuloma, it will grow into a cyst.
-In the worst case, pus can spread to the muscles of the neck and face, cause infectious endocarditis, which often has a lethal outcome.
-If you have a limited periodontal inflammation, seek medical help immediately, and remember that hot compresses and rinses will only exacerbate the disease.
+In case of tooth granuloma, dentists recommend to seek immediate medical help.
+The doctor will cut the gum with the cyst and install drainage to drain the pus.
+It is necessary to walk with drainage and take antibiotics for 3-4 days.
+If the tooth granuloma is not treated, it will develop into a cyst.
+In the worst case, the pus can spread under the muscles of the neck and face, causing infective endocarditis, which is often fatal.
+If you have limited periodontal inflammation, seek immediate medical help, and remember that hot compresses and rinses will only worsen the disease.

 Therapeutic treatment

-Therapeutic treatment of tooth granuloma involves the use of antibacterial, non-steroidal anti-inflammatory and sulfonamide drugs.
-High efficiency shows the intake of antibiotics.
+Therapeutic treatment of dental granuloma involves taking antibacterial, nonsteroidal anti-inflammatory and sulfanilamide drugs.
+Antibiotics are highly effective.
 Therapeutic treatment is necessary only if the cyst is at an early stage of development.
-In this case, the treatment will save the tooth or completely reconstruct it without significant problems.
+In this case, treatment will allow you to save the tooth or completely reconstruct it without significant problems.

-After the end of the therapeutic treatment of the tooth granuloma, surgical treatment can be prescribed, which will restore the shape of the destroyed tooth.
-Do not forget about the preventive methods of treatment of tooth granuloma, which can prevent the occurrence of the disease in the future.
+After the completion of therapeutic treatment of dental granuloma, surgical treatment may be prescribed, which will restore the shape of the destroyed tooth.
+Do not forget about preventive methods of treating dental granuloma, which can prevent the occurrence of the disease in the future.

-Treatment of the root canal granuloma begins with therapeutic methods.
-But this kind of treatment is effective in case the disease is at an early stage of development.
-Very often, the treatment of the root tooth granuloma ends with the removal of the tooth.
-This is due to the fact that the cyst completely destroys the root system and nerve channels.
-But do not get upset, because in modern dentistry there are many methods that will quickly restore the lost tooth.
+Treatment of tooth root granuloma begins with therapeutic methods.
+But this type of treatment is effective if the disease is at an early stage of development.
+Very often, treatment of tooth root granuloma ends with tooth extraction.
+This happens because the cyst completely destroys the root system and nerve canals.
+But do not be upset, since in modern dentistry there are many methods that will allow you to quickly restore a lost tooth.

-With the granuloma of the root of the tooth, treatment can also be performed surgically.
-In this case, the dentist cuts the gum and cleanses the cyst cavity from purulent lesions.
-After this, the patient is put in drainage and prescribes a course of antibiotics.
-Antibiotics will kill germs and remove inflammatory processes, and drainage will remove all pus before wound healing.
-Patients with granuloma of the root of the tooth feel severe pain, as pus irritates the nerve endings, which can give a sharp headache or a sharp tingling in the temples.
+In case of tooth root granuloma, treatment can also be done surgically.
+In this case, the dentist cuts the gum and cleans the cyst cavity from purulent formations.
+After this, the patient is given drainage and a course of antibiotics.
+Antibiotics will kill microbes and relieve inflammation, and drainage will allow all the pus to be removed before the wound heals.
+Patients with tooth root granuloma experience severe pain, as the pus irritates the nerve endings, which can cause a sharp headache or a sharp tingling in the temples.

-Antibiotic treatment of tooth granulomas is a therapeutic treatment.
-Antibiotics are prescribed by the dentist after the examination of the patient and the main diagnostic methods.
-Antibiotics are prescribed to relieve inflammation, accelerate the healing process and remove pus.
+Antibiotic treatment of dental granuloma is a therapeutic treatment.
+Antibiotics are prescribed by a dentist after examining the patient and conducting basic diagnostic methods.
+Antibiotics are prescribed to relieve inflammation, speed up the healing process and remove pus.

-So, to prevent the inflammatory process, "Lincomycin" is perfect.
-This is not an expensive, but quite effective drug, which has several forms of release, which allows you to choose the optimal and convenient treatment option.
-If a limited periodontal inflammation causes severe pain, it is recommended to take non-steroidal anti-inflammatory drugs.
-These drugs include "Ketonol", "Naiz", "Nemisil" and others.
-For fast and most importantly effective antibiotic treatment, tooth granulomas are prescribed with baths and rinses with dental antiseptics.
+So, "Lincomycin" is perfect for preventing the inflammatory process.
+It is not expensive, but quite an effective drug, which is available in several forms, which allows you to choose the best and most convenient treatment option.
+If limited periodontal inflammation causes severe pain, it is recommended to take non-steroidal anti-inflammatory drugs.
+Such drugs include "Ketonol", "Nise", "Nemisil" and others.
+For fast and most importantly effective treatment of tooth granuloma with antibiotics, baths and rinses with dental antiseptics are prescribed.
 For example, soda baths or with "Chlorhexidine".
-But do not forget that taking antibiotics on your own is very risky, so trust this matter to a professional dentist.
+But do not forget that taking antibiotics on your own is very risky, so entrust this matter to a professional dentist.

-Treatment of a granuloma of a tooth by alternative means are recipes of alternative medicine which developed throughout many centuries.
-To date, there are many methods for treating tooth granuloma, but treatment with alternative drugs allows you to safely, using natural medicinal plants cure the disease.
-Let's look at a couple of recipes for the treatment of granulomas by alternative means.
+Treatment of granuloma of the tooth with folk remedies - these are recipes of folk medicine, which have developed over many centuries.
+Today, there are many methods of treating granuloma of the tooth, but treatment with folk remedies allows you to safely, using natural medicinal plants, cure the disease.
+Let's look at a couple of recipes for treating granuloma with folk remedies.

-1. To prepare this medicine, you need to prepare an alcoholic tincture.
-For the tincture, take 30 grams of dry propolis and the same number of dried roots of ayr.
-Fill plants with vodka and insist for two weeks.
-After the plants are infused, the solution must be filtered.
-To a spoonful of propolis tincture, add a spoon of tincture from the roots of the aura and use it as a rinse aid.
-It is not recommended to rinse your mouth for more than 3-5 minutes.
+1. To prepare this medicine, you need to make an alcohol tincture.
+For the tincture, take 30 grams of dry propolis and the same amount of dry calamus roots.
+Pour vodka over the plants and leave for two weeks.
+After the plants have been infused, the solution must be filtered.
+Add a spoonful of calamus root tincture to a spoonful of propolis tincture and use as a mouthwash.
+It is not recommended to rinse your mouth for longer than 3-5 minutes.

-2. The second method of treatment by alternative means is rather extreme, but those who encountered the cyst assert that it is very effective.
-Take a rusty nail and properly nourish it on fire.
-The nail must be lowered into a glass with lime honey.
-A couple of minutes on the nail formed a very specific touch.
-Remove the nail from the nail using a knife.
-The resulting mass is applied to the inflamed gum with limited periodontal inflammation.
-This recipe effectively removes the puffiness that occurs with a tooth granuloma.
+2. The second method of treatment with folk remedies is quite extreme, but as those who have encountered a cyst claim, it is very effective.
+Take a rusty nail and thoroughly prick it over a fire.
+The heated nail must be dipped into a glass of linden honey.
+After a couple of minutes, a very specific plaque will form on the nail.
+Remove the plaque from the nail with a knife.
+Apply the resulting mass to the inflamed gum with limited inflammation of the periodontium.
+This recipe effectively relieves swelling that occurs with a tooth granuloma.

-Numerous positive reviews about the treatment of tooth granuloma indicate that the disease is susceptible to complete treatment.
-The easiest way to treat a cyst in the early stages of development, when it has not yet taken a pathological character and has not developed into a cyst.
-Patients who have experienced granuloma on the root of the tooth, say that after treatment, one has to turn to aesthetic dentistry for restoration of teeth.
-But everyone agrees in a single opinion that it is easier to cure a cyst than cure it.
-Regular check-ups at the dentist and observance of elementary rules of hygiene of an oral cavity will save you from a granuloma of a tooth.
+Numerous positive reviews of dental granuloma treatment indicate that the disease can be completely treated.
+It is easiest to treat a cyst in the early stages of development, when it has not yet taken on a pathological character and has not developed into a cyst.
+Patients who have encountered a granuloma on the root of a tooth say that after treatment they have to seek help from aesthetic dentistry to restore teeth.
+But everyone agrees that it is easier to prevent a cyst than to cure it.
+Regular dental check-ups and adherence to basic oral hygiene rules will protect you from dental granuloma.

 Prevention

-Prevention of tooth granuloma is a complex of measures that are aimed at preventing the disease and maintaining oral health.
-The first rule of effective prevention of tooth granuloma is maintaining the purity of the oral cavity.
-Regular cleaning, rinsing and examination at the dentist will help to prevent the appearance of granuloma.
+Prevention of dental granuloma is a set of measures aimed at preventing the disease and maintaining oral health.
+The first rule of effective prevention of dental granuloma is maintaining oral hygiene.
+Regular cleaning, rinsing and examination by a dentist will help prevent the occurrence of granuloma.

-With the first pain in the teeth, you need to contact the dentist.
-Since, even not delivered in a timely manner, the filling can cause the development of inflammation, which eventually leads to a granuloma of the tooth.
-Do not forget about the treatment of such dental problems as: caries, periodontitis and pulpitis, because they are the most likely cause of the development of granuloma.
+At the first pain in the teeth, it is necessary to contact the dentist.
+Since even a filling that is not put in time can cause the development of inflammation, which will ultimately lead to a granuloma of the tooth.
+Do not forget about the treatment of such dental problems as: caries, periodontitis and pulpitis, since they most often cause the development of granuloma.

 Forecast

-The prognosis of a tooth granuloma depends on the complexity of the disease, the stage of its development and the treatment that is used.
-If the cyst just appeared, the prognosis is positive.
-Since it can be cured by therapeutic methods and by taking antibiotics.
-This refers to the appearance of granuloma in young children, in whom the milk teeth are replaced by permanent teeth.
+The prognosis of a tooth granuloma depends on the complexity of the disease, the stage of its development and the treatment used.
+If the cyst has just appeared, the prognosis is positive.
+Since it can be cured by therapeutic methods and taking antibiotics.
+This applies to the appearance of granuloma in young children, whose baby teeth are replaced by permanent ones.

-If the granuloma is started and had time to fester, the prognosis depends on where the limited periodontal inflammation is.
-If the granuloma originated on the root of the tooth, the prognosis is unfavorable, since the tooth will have to be removed.
-In some cases, with a strong suppuration cut the gum, scrub the contents, put the drainage and prescribe a course of antibiotics.
-If the granuloma is not treated, then the prognosis is extremely unfavorable and a fatal outcome is possible.
-The purulent masses that are contained in the cyst penetrate the muscles of the neck and head, and can reach the heart, because of this the patient will begin sepsis and death occurs.
+If the granuloma is neglected and has managed to become purulent, the prognosis depends on where the limited periodontal inflammation is located.
+If the granuloma has developed on the root of the tooth, the prognosis is unfavorable, since the tooth will have to be removed.
+In some cases, with severe suppuration, the gum is cut, the contents are cleaned out, drainage is installed and a course of antibiotics is prescribed.
+If the granuloma is not treated, the prognosis is extremely unfavorable and a fatal outcome is possible.
+The purulent masses contained in the cyst will penetrate under the muscles of the neck and head and can reach the heart, because of this the patient will develop sepsis and die.

 Granuloma of the tooth is a very unpleasant disease that can occur in both adults and children.
-It is treatable, and, as a rule, has a positive prognosis.
-Absence of necessary treatment and chronic dental diseases can lead to various pathologies and even death.
+It is treatable and, as a rule, has a positive prognosis.
+The lack of necessary treatment and chronic dental diseases can cause various pathologies and even death.